Attractor properties for irreversible and reversible interacting particle systems: Entropy decay for interacting particle systems

-Let us note, that the relative entropy density w.r.t.~translation-invariant probability measures is a non-increasing function under rather general transformations see for example \cite[Lemma 3.3]{EnFeSo93}.
-We will assume that under the dynamics the following \textit{zero entropy loss condition} holds: \begin{cond} Let the well-defined IPS dynamics $L$ be such that there exists a translation-invariant asymptotically-decoupled time-stationary Gibbs measure $\mu\in\GG(\g)$ where $\g$ is translation-invariant non-null and quasilocal.
-Further, for any translation-invariant measure $\nu$ with $g_L(\nu|\mu)=0$ it follows that $\nu\in\GG(\g)$. \end{cond} Without the time derivative this condition is one direction of the Gibbs variational principle, see for example \cite[Theorem 15.37]{Ge11}.
-All conditions given in Definition \ref{Gibbs-Attractor-IPS} plus the above Condition \ref{zero entropy loss condition} involving the time-derivative is proved to hold for example for the stochastic Ising model in \cite{Li85,Ho71,HoSt77} or more general Glauber dynamics and even non-reversible rotation dynamics see \cite{JaKu12}.
-It is also satisfied for the symmetric exclusion process if we assume that $\nu$ and $\mu$ have the same particle density see \cite{JaKu15}.
+Without the time derivative, i.e., with $g_L(\nu|\mu)$ replaced by $h(\nu|\mu)$, and for $D_L(\mu)=\PP_\theta$, this condition is one direction of the Gibbs variational principle, see for example \cite[Theorem 15.37]{Ge11}.
+For $D_L(\mu)=\PP_\theta$, all conditions given in Definition \ref{Gibbs-Attractor-IPS} plus the above Condition \ref{zero entropy loss condition} involving the time-derivative are proved to hold for example for the stochastic Ising model in~\cite{Li85,Ho71,HoSt77} for any choice of a possibly non-unique translation-invariant equilibrium measures $\mu$.
+It can also be proved to hold for non-reversible rotation dynamics see~\cite{JaKu12}.

-In the following subsection we give a representation of $g_L(\nu|\mu)$ and state our main result about the attractor property for IPS.
+A crucial requirement for our first main result to hold is \emph{non-nullness}. \begin{defn} A probability measure $\nu$ on $\O$ is \emph{non-null} if there exists $\d>0$ and a version of the single-site conditional probabilities such that $\nu(\one_{\eta_o}|\eta_{o^c})\ge\d$ for $\nu$-a.a.~$\eta$. \end{defn} Time-evolved random fields should be non-null under rather weak assumptions on the dynamics.
+We include a full proof of the following statement on non-nullness for finite-range single-site generators. \begin{prop} Consider a translation-invariant IPS generator with single-site updates of the form